 Use a Rubric for Projects

 Let me share some strategies that I developed over the years.
 First, use a rubric.
 A rubric is an evaluation tool that outlines the key criteria for an assignment.
 The rubric defines specific levels of achievement in a clear, objective, and measurable way.
 A rubric can help you save time in grading, both short-term and long-term.
-A rubric helps you provide timely, effective feedback and promote student learning in a sustainable way.
+A rubric helps you provide timely, effective feedback and sustainably promote student learning.
 You can check out my rubric in this Word document.

 I used a rubric.
-I started with a rubric that I borrowed and morphed into my own over the years.
+I started with a borrowed rubric that I morphed into my own over the years.
 In the rubric, students first state the project objective or objectives.
 At first, I had students write their own, but the ones they created were bizarre.
-I then began brainstorming the objective with the students halfway through the project when they understood what they were learning and mastering.
-Usually, with some guiding questions, looking over their notes, and reviewing their preliminary project work, students and I were able to craft an objective and criteria for the project.
+I then began brainstorming the objective with the students halfway through the project, when they understood what they were learning and mastering.
+Usually, with some guiding questions, a review of their notes, and a look at their preliminary project work, students and I were able to craft an objective and criteria for the project.
 I then wrote the objective on the board for them to copy onto the rubric.

-Students then evaluated themselves on a scale of 1-5 on Originality, Craftmanship, Use of the Elements and Principles of Design, and Preparation/Effort.
-There was a place for student comments and teacher comments.
+Students then evaluated themselves on a scale of 1-5 on Originality, Craftsmanship, Use of the Elements and Principles of Design, and Preparation/Effort.
+There was space for student and teacher comments.
 After the students evaluated themselves, I evaluated them in a separate column.

 Why did this work for me?
 It was quick.
 The students generally were more critical in their self-assessment than I was, although my grade went into the grade book.
 National Board Certified Art teacher Jenn Postma has had the same experience.
-She shares, “I also find the students to be much more harsh than I would be with their assessment, but 90% of the time, they are dead on.
+She shares, “I also find the students to be much harsher than I would be with their assessment, but 90% of the time, they are dead on.
 They know the quality of work that they did, so nothing is a shock.”
 A middle school teacher who is also a fan of self-evaluation shares, “I have my middle schoolers grade themselves as well!
-Teaches them to be accountable for their own learning, and they’re accurate most of the time too!
-I then grade them myself on the same rubric so they can see where my assessment might differ from their own.
+Teaches them to be accountable for their own learning, and they’re accurate most of the time, too!
+I then grade them myself using the same rubric so they can see where my assessment might differ from theirs.
 It also makes grading a LOT more transparent.”

 Having students evaluate themselves kept them humble, honest, and reflective.
 If I disagreed significantly with their grade, I would suggest a meeting to discuss, which rarely happened.
 Even if they never did it, it was at least documented that I suggested it.
-Their self-evaluation grade and comments could be helpful and insightful to me.
-They occasionally moved me to nudge a grade up or down slightly.
+Their self-evaluation grade and comments could be helpful and insightful.
+They occasionally nudged me to raise or lower a grade slightly.
 It was helpful feedback for me as a teacher- what could I have done better?
 What things did a student struggle with that weren’t apparent to me?

 Go Digital!

 Over the years, my evaluation moved from a physical piece of paper they taped to the back of the artwork to a form they tuned in digitally through an online system, which varied by school and year.
 I used whatever platform the school was using.
-If you go digital, there is never a lost project.
-There is never piles of paper to drag home.
+If you go digital, there’s no lost project.
+There are never piles of paper to drag home.

-An art teacher who went all digital and highly recommends it writes, “I have started using Goggle Classroom.
-Students take pictures of their work and upload it to the assignment.
+An art teacher who went all digital and highly recommends it writes, “I have started using Google Classroom.
+Students take pictures of their work and upload them to the assignment.
 It has made a world of difference for me!
-I no longer have a huge pile of artwork stacked on my desk, I can grade all assignments at once, then transfer the grades into the gradebook… When a student tries to tell me they turned in an assignment I can look and tell in an instant if it was my error or theirs.
-I had my doubts at the beginning but I’m a believer!”
+I no longer have a huge pile of artwork stacked on my desk, I can grade all assignments at once, then transfer the grades into the gradebook… When a student tries to tell me they turned in an assignment, I can look and tell in an instant if it was my error or theirs.
+I had my doubts at the beginning, but I’m a believer!”

 Daily Grades

 Not every evaluation has to be long and involved.
-A checkmark will do for many things and shows that the student is on track and engaging with class expectations.
+A checkmark will do many things and show that the student is on track and engaging with class expectations.